GovTechSG/sgds-web-component/docs/Introduction.md

 - Shipped with SGDS v2 styles
 - Compatible with all frameworks
 - Works with CDN
 - Customisable with CSS
+- Build with accessbility in mind
+- Open source